present42/TEMG4940C-23Su-Team4-Backend/readme.md

 If the specified country code is not found, a 404 error is returned.

+### GET /macro/creditRating/:countryCode

+This endpoint retrieves the credit rating information for a specific country identified by the countryCode parameter.

+ - Parameters
+    1. countryCode (required): A string representing the country code of the desired country.

 ### GET /credit/bonds/:countryCode
 This endpoint allows you to retrieve a list of bonds issued by companies based in a specific country.
 You can use the :countryCode parameter (3-letter country code) to specify the country you are interested in.
 The response will be a JSON object containing an array of bonds issued by companies headquartered in the specified country.